breznam/absolute_drone_localization/README.md

 were created with the help of generative AI to support parameter testing and strict filtering of tuning results.

-## Data and Git Hygiene

-This repository contains project-specific local data.
-For a clean GitHub upload:

-- do not commit generated experiment outputs
-- do not commit generated visualization images
-- do not commit large local datasets or downloaded map tiles unless they are intentionally part of the repository
-- do not commit temporary CSV outputs unless they are meant to be preserved as reference results

-In particular, local folders such as `data/output/`, tuning output folders, and large datasets under `data/map/` and `data/query/` should remain untracked.

 ## Acknowledgments

 - Original base repository: